 Anna Winkler, E-RYT500, Director of Shakti Yoga & living arts

-Anna has been practicing Ashtanga Yoga since 1997 with Eddie and Jocelyn Stern at AYNY and teaching it since 2002.
+Anna has been practicing Ashtanga Yoga since 1997 with Eddie Stern at AYNY and teaching it since 2002.
 She has been studying Iyengar Yoga with Theresa Rowland since 2007 (where she attained her 500 hour Teaching Certification).
 She teaches an Alignment Based Hatha Yoga class (with Sun Salutations).
 Her Ashtanga Yoga classes are also heavily alignment influenced.
 Anna has been teaching in the Maplewood area since 2001, and is the founder and director of Shakti Yoga & living arts since June 2005 (formerly the Yoga Room in Millburn from 2001).

 Anna's teaching style is both challenging and nurturing.
-With a dash of humor, a focus on alignmnent and sometimes just going with the flow, her classes will leave you feeling worked, yet tranquil and energized.
+With a dash of humor, a focus on alignment and sometimes just going with the flow, her classes will leave you feeling worked, yet tranquil and energized.

 Anna is available for Private Yoga Lessons and Ayurveda Lifestyle Consultations.
 She also practices Thai Yoga Bodywork and Raindrop Techinque.
 She is currently pursuing her New Jersey State Massage License at TMTC in Westfield NJ, set to graduate iin June 2014!!